Natashya Sheppard FdScCBT, DipCABT

 She is a member of COAPE Association of Pet Behaviourists and Trainers (CAPBT).
 CAPBT, is the one of the largest specifically qualified association for pet behaviourists and trainers in the UK.
-Membership offers all pet owners a guarantee of quality when seeking help with the treatment of behaviour problems, or in training your dog or puppy.* Natashya is also a student member of the Association of Pet Behaviour Counsellors (APBC) and working towards accrediation to be a Kennel Club Approved Instructor.
+Membership offers all pet owners a guarantee of quality when seeking help with the treatment of behaviour problems, or in training your dog or puppy.
+Natashya is also a member of the Pet Professional Network to give her clients peace of mind that they are working with an ethical professional.

 “As a devoted pet owner I am able to empathize with the issues that can arise from sharing your life with animals.
 Over the years I been fortunate enough to share my home with many different pets including dogs, cats, rabbits, rats and hamsters.
 My border collie “Jen” found me while I was volunteering with Border Collie rescue in Scotland and helped me to experience the ups and downs sometimes involved with taking on a rescue dog who has had a bad start in life.
 I have been fortunate enough to raise puppies and supported their development into wonderful adult dogs, who are part of our family.
-In my spare time I relax by taking my dogs for long walks in the countryside and carrying out agility and trick training with my Shetland Sheepdog “Joey”.
+In my spare time I relax by taking my dogs for hikes in the countryside and partaking in agility and trick training.

 To ensure Best Behaviour consistently offers the Best service Natashya keeps up to date with the latest research, methods and theories in the pet behaviour and training world.
 She also attends courses, seminars and lectures to build upon her knowledge base to continue her professional development.